kartikkadur/MasterThesis/README.md

 # Master Thesis
-# Style Transfer using Generative Adversarial Networks
+# Multi-model Multi-domain Image-to-Image translation
-A deep generative model for performing style transfer.
-This repository provides code for performing style transfer between multiple target domains.
+A deep generative model for performing image-to-image translations between multiple weather domains.

 ## Pretrained weights
 The pretrained weights can be downloaded from the links below: